grain-lang/grain/stdlib/map.md

 isEmpty : Map<a, b> -> Bool
 ```

-Determines if the map contains no key pairs.
+Determines if the map contains no key-value pairs.

 Parameters: